 Testosterone to Estrogen Ratio

 While the 15 percent rise in circulating testosterone and estrogen levels in men taking Finasteride 1mg per day does not seem much to me, it is important to also watch out for the testosterone to estrogen ratio in case you ever get blood tests done.
 It is quite possible that some people will see a significantly higher increase in circulating testosterone than in circulating estrogen (or vice versa) when on Finasteride, and the change in this ratio can have a big impact on your side effects.
 Various reports suggest that when the testosterone to estrogen ratio changes significantly, one can often get unexpected side effects.

 Numerous reports I have read seem to suggest that women’s higher levels of estrogens protect them to some extent from various serious medical problems such as heart disease.
-While higher estrogen levels in women also mean substantially higher rates of breast cancer in comparison to men, in general, estrogen has more pros than cons for women, and is one of the main reasons that women live around five years longer then men on average.
+However, higher estrogen levels in women also mean substantially higher rates of breast cancer in comparison to men.
+Ultimately, the pros outweigh the cons.
+Low testosterone and high estrogen are among the main reasons that women outlive men by around five years on average.